Numbering

 |---|---|

-| Type a new token, press Enter | Substitutes the token into the format pattern (e.g. typing AA with pattern Item {n} shows as Item AA) |
+| Type a new token, press Enter | Substitutes the token (e.g. typing AA with prefix Item shows as Item AA) |

 | Clear the input, press Enter | Hides the row's number entirely on the public agenda + PDF (staff view shows a — placeholder so the row stays clickable) |